Pedestrian Accidents May be the Scariest Thing about Halloween

 - Obtain photos if you can.
 While insurance and license information is important, your best plan of action to gather important evidence is by obtaining photos of the scene of the accident.
 These can be photos you take yourself or photos taken by witnesses.

 - See a medical professional immediately.
 Even if you don’t feel any injuries, issues resulting from the accident could arise later.
 See a physician and make sure to document all treatments, medications prescribed, and reports from doctors.

 - Call an attorney.
 A skilled personal injury attorney understands the requirements to prove someone else’s negligence caused your injury and will fight to get you the compensation you deserve.

-Call Jahrmarkt & Associates Today to Speak with a Los Angeles Personal Injury Lawyer
+Call Jahrmarkt & Associates Today to Speak with a Los Angeles Pedestrian Accidents Lawyer

 If you or a loved one has been injured in a pedestrian accident through no fault of your own, call the experienced Los Angeles area attorneys at Jahrmarkt & Associates.
 Our attorneys are dedicated to protecting your rights.
 Call (310) 226-7676 or visit our website and schedule your free consultation today.